 3Visibility for your clients

-4Diplomatically telling clients they’re doing it wrong
+4Diplomatically telling clients they’re doing something wrong

 5Minimizing false alarms

-Depending on which firewall you have deployed for your clients, you may find that your team is fielding a high volume of alerts, most of which aren’t related to a serious threat.
+Depending on which firewall you have deployed for your clients, you may find that your team is fielding a high volume of alerts, most of which aren’t related to a severe threat.
 Your challenge is to find a way to minimize the time your team spends chasing false alarms but ensure they address every serious threat.
 Remember, the solution isn’t to make policies more liberal, which could lead to malicious traffic getting through.
 However, you may benefit from migrating your clients to a solution with support from artificial intelligence, which can assess anomalies and alert your team only to those that need further investigation.

 Finding Balance in Consultative Firewall Management Service Sales

 Once you have optimized your managed firewall offering, your sales team needs to communicate its value to prospects.
 And like every other aspect of offering firewall management services, sales is also a balancing act.

 For example, in addition to communicating what your solution does, you must stress that you can’t guarantee the business will never be the victim of a cyberattack.
 Firewalls have a specific job to do in a business’ security strategy.
 If your clients don’t deploy other types of security solutions, such as email security, they can still be vulnerable.
 Therefore, it’s vital to communicate firewall management’s critical role as part of a holistic security strategy and how your MSP team’s services can ensure it does its job optimally.